fmorenovr/fmorenovr.github.io/_posts/2018-08-12-Setting-Up-a-CUDA-Cluster.md

       sudo add-apt-repository ppa:graphics-drivers/ppa
       sudo apt-get update

-  Now, we need to check which driver should we install [here]() and then install the driver:
+  Now, we need to check which driver should we install [here]() and then install the driver (in our case, they recommend to install nvidia-390 for a GeForce GTX 950):

       sudo apt-get install nvidia-390